cloud-gov/external-domain-broker/docs/architecture.md

 #### Scheduled tasks

 As mentioned above, we're doing something huey doesn't really expect and running N consumers.
 This creates a main issue that scheduled tasks get picked up by every consumer.
-Currently, we deal with this by attempting to make every task idempotent, and by having only a small number of scheduled tasks.
-It would probably be good to make sure that only one of the consumers picked up scheduled tasks in the future.
+We're dealing with this currently by having the consumers exit cron tasks early if they're not instance 0.

 #### Consumer Shutdowns

 Huey wants to be shut down with a SIGINT, and CloudFoundry shuts apps down with SIGTERM.
-Because of the way huey handles tasks (a pipeline is a linked list of tasks, and the whole list is popped from Redis whenever a task is consumed), this means that if a task is running as part of a pipeline when an app container gets terminated, the pipeline gets completely lost.
+Because of the way huey handles tasks (a pipeline is a linked list of tasks, so the whole list is popped from Redis whenever a task is consumed), this means that if a task is running as part of a pipeline when an app container gets terminated, the pipeline gets completely lost.
 The current solution for this is to scan periodically for operations in-progress that have been idle for longer than expected